How to Make Soft and Plump Pukis

 Be sure to check out the full recipe and ingredient list below

 STEP 1.
-In a bowl, mix together all the ingredients for the yeast mixture.
-Stir until the yeast, flour, and sugar fully dissolve (Images 1, 2).
-Cover with cling wrap and let it ferment for 15 minutes.
-Meanwhile, combine all the ingredients for the coconut milk mixture: coconut milk, sugar, salt, condensed milk, and vanilla extract in a saucepan (Images 3, 4, 5).
+Prepare the yeast and coconut milk mixtures.
+In a small bowl, combine all the ingredients for the yeast mixture.
+Stir well until the yeast, flour, and sugar are fully dissolved (Images 1 & 2).
+Cover with cling wrap and let it ferment for about 15 minutes, or until bubbly (Image 3).

 Serving